-- (b) the fire protection system is - (i) properly installed, tested and maintained; and - (ii) at all times available for immediate use; and - (iii) not obstructed or otherwise positioned in a manner that hinders access to, or use of, the system; and

-(iv) when required by FESA - capable of being used, without adaptation or modification, with the equipment used by officers of FESA.
+- (b) the fire protection system is - (i) properly installed, tested and maintained; and - (ii) at all times available for immediate use; and - (iii) not obstructed or otherwise positioned in a manner that hinders access to, or use of, the system; and when required by the FES Commissioner - (iv) capable of being used, without adaptation or modification, with the equipment used by by any fire brigade under the control of the FES Commissioner.

-- (3) The operator must, if any of the components of the fire protection system are rendered inoperative, ensure that - (a) the implications of any of the components of the system being unserviceable or inoperative are assessed; and - (b) alternative measures are taken to control, to the same level of effectiveness, those risks that were controlled by the system when functioning fully; and - (c) the fire protection system is returned to full operation as soon as practicable.
+- (3) The operator must, if any of the components of the fire protection system are rendered inoperative, ensure that - (a) the implications of any of the components of the system being unserviceable or inoperative are assessed; and - alternative measures are taken to control, to the same (b) level of effectiveness, those risks that were controlled by the system when functioning fully; and - the fire protection system is returned to full operation as soon as practicable.

-(4) If the implications of the system becoming unserviceable or inoperative, as assessed by the operator under subregulation (3)(a), include a significant reduction in the effectiveness of the fire protection system, the operator must notify FESA of the condition of the fire protection system as soon as practicable after the system becomes unserviceable or inoperative.
+(4) If the implications of the system becoming unserviceable or inoperative, as assessed by the operator under subregulation (3)(a), include a significant reduction in the effectiveness of the fire protection system, the operator must notify the FES Commissioner of the condition of the fire protection system as soon as practicable after the system becomes unserviceable or inoperative.

-- (5) In determining the alternative measures required under subregulation (3)(b) the operator must have regard to the need for - (a) the provision of alternative fire protection measures; and - (b) a reduction of the quantities of dangerous goods; and - (c) stopping or limiting the processes used for the storage and handling of dangerous goods; and - (d) modifications to systems of work.
+- (5) In determining the alternative measures required under subregulation (3)(b) the operator must have regard to the need for - - (a) the provision of alternative fire protection measures; and - a reduction of the quantities of dangerous goods; and (b) - stopping or limiting the processes used for the storage (c) and handling of dangerous goods; and - modifications to systems of work. (d)